Section 504 & Title II Accessibility Updates

-This new rule establishes a deadline of April 2026 for public agencies to be compliant.
-It provides deadlines and specific guidance for Accessibility guidelines that were already in place, specifically regarding web content and mobile apps.
+The new rules establishes an implementation date of April 24, 2027 for public agencies to be compliant.
+Both rules provide specific guidelines for Accessibility compliance that were already in place, specifically regarding web content and mobile apps.
 It codifies Web Content Accessibility Guidelines AA 2.1 (WCAG 2.1) as the official standard to which public entities must comply and provides some guidelines around when and where exceptions may be appropriate.

 WCAG 2.1 AA